routechoiceslivegps/routechoices-server/README.md

 Routechoices server
 ===================

-Code for the server of the Routechoices Live GPS platform.
+Code for the server of the "Routechoices — Live GPS Tracking" platform.

 It includes: